SGM Herbert A. Friedman (Ret.)

 That this world Under God shall have a new birth of freedom

-The bell was created in England and shipped to New York City for a parade following a speech by President Eisenhower.
-Traveling by truck, it made a circuit around the country and returned to New York by 8 October 1950.
-It arrived in Berlin on 21 October 1950
+The bell was created in England and shipped to New York City for a parade following a speech by President Dwight Eisenhower.
+Traveling by truck, it made a circuit around the country and returned to New York and later sent to Berlin.

 Arch Puddington mentions the origin of the Freedom bell in Broadcasting Freedom: The Cold War Triumph of Radio Free Europe and Radio Liberty: